Piqua man dies in Lebanon prison - Troy Daily News

 “He has been in and out of our jail several times,” Miami County Sheriff Dave Duchak said of Nill’s prior offenses.

 Nill was also convicted of felony domestic violence charges in February 2016 and January 2014, as well as in 2009, 2007, and 2005.
-Nill was also convicted of a felony violation of a protection order in 2010.
+He also was convicted of a felony violation of a protection order in 2010.

 Reach Sam Wildow at swildow@aimmediamidwest.com